chetmurthy/sandbox-public/camlp5/qast.md

 A while back in the "Future of PPX" post ( https://discuss.ocaml.org/t/the-future-of-ppx/3766 ) there was some discussion of hash-consing for ASTs, and the complexities of achieving it.
-I wrote a follow-up post "Hashconsing an AST via PPX" ( https://discuss.ocaml.org/t/hashconsing-an-ast-via-ppx/5558 ) where I discussed how one could use a PPX rewriter to automate the task of "re-sharing" an AST when writing a top-down/bottom-up rewriter for an AST.
+I wrote a reply post "Hashconsing an AST via PPX" ( https://discuss.ocaml.org/t/hashconsing-an-ast-via-ppx/5558 ) where I showed how one could use a PPX rewriter to automate the task of "re-sharing" an AST when writing a top-down/bottom-up rewriter for an AST.
 (That is, you're walking an AST, making small modifications, but most of it stays the same; so in principle, at a node `Add(Mul(e1,e2),